-Get great results growing carrots in the garden or garden containers particularly baby carrots, imperator carrots, chantenay carrots, nantes carrots and purple carrots.
+Get great results growing carrots in the garden or garden containers using a Little Crop Circle™ particularly growing carrots like baby carrots, imperator carrots, chantenay carrots, nantes carrots and purple carrots.

 Growing carrots as a staple food has been going on for thousands of years.
 In fact, historians believe that the ancient peoples of Afghanistan were growing carrots approximately 5,000 years ago.
 Growing carrots for the table actually started with the wild carrot, a small, bitter white root that was barely edible and not worth growing in a garden.
 Over the centuries it gradually was bred into the fatter, orange carrot we grow in the garden and garden containers today.
 On the way however, many other colors appeared including purple and yellow carrots.

 The wild carrot still grows in a few remote regions of the world today, which is important for geneticists wanting original strains of this plant species.
 Today’s domestic orange carrot has been modified for taste and shape; some are grown short and without taper so more carrots can be packed in a box for cost effective shipping.
 Other carrots are bred long and slender for retail consumers shopping in the produce department of their local supermarket.